glowieframework/glowie-website/documentation/getting-started/app-configuration.md

 Available configurations are:

-**app_folder**\
+**app_folder**
 The folder (relative to the domain URL) where your app will run from.
 If your app runs in the root folder, leave this empty.
-If it runs in a subfolder, specify its path.
+If it runs in a subfolder, specify its path with trailing slashes.

 _Example_
 ```php